Customer Loyalty

 We’ve already touched on the increasing scepticism of consumers.
 Especially around corporate claims and promises, which makes authenticity and transparency ever more important.
 So, how do you clearly articulate your brand's mission and values?

-Creating Engaging Customer Experiences That Promote Eco-Friendly Choices
+How Do Engaging Customer Experiences Promote Eco-Friendly Choices?

-Make sustainability feel like an exciting, rewarding part of your customers' lives – not just a chore or a sacrifice.
+Make sustainability feel like a rewarding part of your customers' lives, not just a chore or a sacrifice.
 Experiences that are both educational and entertaining let customers see the joy and satisfaction that comes from living a more sustainable lifestyle.

-Harnessing the Power of Purpose-Driven Marketing and Green Messaging
+How Can Purpose-Driven Marketing and Green Messaging Drive Loyalty?

-In fact, I'd go so far as to say that now is the perfect time to double down on your sustainability efforts and outpace your competitors.
-And one of the most powerful ways to do that is by implementing a green loyalty programme that incentivises and rewards customers for making eco-friendly choices.
+Now is the perfect time to double down on your sustainability efforts and outpace your competitors.
+And launching a green loyalty programme that incentivises and rewards customers for making environmentally friendly choices is a great place to start.

 Etihad Airways